Rahil-An-Analyst/Visualization/Project_2_US_mineral_production_interactive_dashboard_2022/README.md

 - `README.md`: This file.
 - `Visualization - Project 2.Rmd`: The RMarkdown file used to create the interactive dashboard.
 - `Visualization-Project-2.html`: The compiled HTML file for the interactive visualization.
+- `Commodity.csv`, `widetolong.csv`: Datasets used for visualization
+-
 ## License
 This project is licensed under the MIT License.